 - Child Health Promotion Research Centre. (no date).
 Cyber Friendly Parents' Project: Final report.
 Unpublished.

 - Collin, P., Rahilly, K., Richardson, I., & Third, A. (2011).
 The benefits of social networking services: A literature review.
 Melbourne: Cooperative Research Centre for Young People, Technology and Wellbeing.

 - Cross, D., Shaw, T., Hearn, L., Epstein, M., Monks, H., Lester, L., & Thomas, L. (2009).
 Australian Covert Bullying Prevalence Study (ACBPS).
 Perth: Child Health Promotion Research Centre, Edith Cowan University.

 - Department for Education and Child Development.
 (2009).
 Cyber-safety: Keeping children safe in a connected world.
-Guidelines for schools and preschools.
-Adelaide: DECD.
-Retrieved from <www.schools.sa.gov.au/speced2/pages/cybersafety/
+Adelaide: Government of South Australia.
+Retrieved from <www.schools.sa.gov.au/speced2/pages/cybersafety/36219/?reFlag=1>.

 - Department of Broadband, Communications and the Digital Economy.
 (2011).
 National Digital Economy Strategy: Leveraging the National Broadband Network to drive Australia's digital productivity.
 Canberra: DBCDE.

 - Green, L., Brady, D., Olafsson, K., Hartley, J., & Lumby, C. (2011).
 Risks and safety for Australian children on the Internet: Full findings from the AU Kids Online survey of 9-16 year olds and their parents (PDF 1.2 MB).
 Retrieved from <cultural-science.org/journal/index.php/culturalscience/article/view/49/129>.